2nd Tank Division (Soviet Union): First Formation

-The 3rd Mechanised Corps (Soviet Union) was first formed in July 1940, and on 22 June 1941, was stationed at Vilnius in the Baltic Military District under MG Alexey Kurkin.
+The 3rd Mechanised Corps was first formed in July 1940; on 22 June 1941, was stationed at Vilnius in the Baltic Military District under MG Alexey Kurkin.
 It consisted of 2nd Tank Division (Maj.
 Gen. Yegor Solyankin) 5th Tank Division, 84th Motorised Division, 15th Motorcycle Regiment, an artillery regiment, and engineer and signals battalions.
 On 22 June, the 2nd Tank Division was located in the forest in Gajzhuny, in the Ionava area.
 On 22 June 1941, the 3rd Mechanised Corps had 31,975 men & 651 tanks, of which 110 were new T-34 and KV-1 types.

 The division was heavily engaged in the first battles of Operation Barbarossa, particularly during the Baltic Operation (1941) and at the Battle of Raseiniai.

 On 23 June, Kampfgruppe Von Seckendorff of the German 6th Panzer Division, consisting of 114th Panzergrenadier Regiment (motorized infantry), Aufklärungsabteilung 57 (Panzer Reconnaissance Battalion 57), one company of Panzerjäger Battalion 41, and, that morning only, Motorcycle Battalion 6, was overrun by 2nd Tank Division near Skaudvilė.
 The German Panzer 35(t) tanks and antitank weapons were ineffective against the Soviet heavy KV-1 and KV-2 tanks—some of them were out of ammunition but closed in and destroyed German antitank guns by driving over them.
 The Germans concentrated on immobilising the Soviet tanks by firing at their tracks and then by tackling them with artillery, anti-aircraft guns, or by blowing them up with explosive charges of the sticky bomb type.

 On 24 June 1941, a single KV-2 heavy tank of 2nd Tank Division, at a crossroads in front of Raseiniai, managed to cut off elements of the 6th Panzer Division which had established bridgeheads on the Dubysa.
 It stalled the Division's advance for a full day while being attacked by a variety of antitank weapons, until it finally ran out of ammunition.
 General Erhard Raus, the Officer commanding 6th Panzer Division's Kampfgruppe Raus, which was the unit held up by the lone vehicle, described the incident.
 Raus said that the vehicle was damaged by several shots from an 88 Anti-Tank Gun firing at the vehicle from behind whilst it was distracted by Panzer 35(t) tanks from Panzer Battalion 65 and the crew were killed by grenades from a Pioneer Engineer unit.
 The grenades were pushed through two holes made by the gun whilst the turret had started moving again, the other five or six shots having not apparently penetrated completely.
 The crew had remarkably only been apparently stunned by the shots which had entered the turret.
 Afterwards they were buried nearby with honours by the German soldiers of the unit held up.

 The 2nd Tank Division was encircled and destroyed at Raseiniai.

-On 11 July 1941 Col P Poluboiarov, Northwestern Front armoured directorate reported that the 3rd Mechanised Corps had 'completely perished' having only 400 men remaining who escaped encirclement with 2nd Tank Division and only one BT-7 tank.
+On 11 July 1941 Col P Poluboiarov, Northwestern Front armoured directorate reported that the 3rd Mechanised Corps had 'completely perished', having only 400 men remaining who escaped encirclement with 2nd Tank Division and only one BT-7 tank.